DoDAO-io/dodao-aave-guides/generated/markdown/aave-sandbox.md

-##### Which of the following is correct about seeting interval for mining the blocks?
+##### Which of the following is correct about setting interval for mining the blocks?

 - [x]  npm run set-interval-mining
 - [ ]  npm run node:fork:main-v2